Looking forward to a cosy Valentine’s Day? Cuddle up with your significant other for a movie night with the best romantic movies set in Ireland.

 1. Sing Street (2016) – a charming mix of love and music with an 80s vibe

-We are huge fans of John Carney, so we just had to include another of his films on the list: Sing Street is one of the most recent romantic movies set in Ireland, and our favourite Valentine’s treat especially for music enthusiasts.
+We are huge fans of John Carney, so we just had to include another of his films on the list: Sing Street is one of the most recent romantic Irish movies, and our favourite Valentine’s treat especially for music enthusiasts.
 Perfectly capturing the spirit of 1980s Dublin, the movie tells the story of high school teen Connor (Ferdia Walsh-Peelo), who forms a band to impress the mysterious girl of his dreams.

 While the teen romance sets the frame for the feel-good movie, it’s equally filled with great songs and stunning live performances by the talented, mostly Irish cast.
 Love U2?
 Even better as Sing Street has plenty of nods towards the rockstar’s early days (not a big surprise considering Bono was heavily involved in the production!).

 Sing Street was filmed in and around Dublin, with prominent locations including St Catherine’s Park on Hanbury Lane, Coliemore Harbour on Dalkey Island, Dun Laoghaire Harbour East Pier and Synge Street Christian Brothers School where Carney himself spent his teenage years.